paulb/clojure-utilities/README.md

 `(system)` returns the state of the current system.
 This can be examined to see if the system is running, what stop operations have been declared, and what expressions have been captured.

+**NOTE** Calling `(reload-ns)` when the system is set to auto-refresh will clear the current system.
+Auto-refresh behavior is undefined at this point, it may or may not still be running.

+It is suggested that you do not call `(reload-ns)` directly if auto-refresh is active.

 ## Todo

 - replace ns-tracker with tools.namespace